Nutrition Standards & Methodology

 Per-Calorie Analysis

-AAFCO guidelines are expressed per 1000 calories, so we convert your recipe's nutrition to this standard:
+AAFCO guidelines are expressed per 1000 calories, so we convert your recipe's nutrition to this standard.
+If you still need to estimate how many calories your dog should eat in the first place, use the feeding guide by weight before running recipe math:

 - Protein: Calculated as grams per 1000 calories (g/1000kcal)